nopnop2002/esp-idf-mqtt-camera/README.md

 ```

 # Start firmware
-Change GPIO0 to open and press the RESET button.
+For AiThinker ESP32-CAM, Change GPIO0 to open and press the RESET button.

 # Configuration
 Set the following items using menuconfig.